February 18th, 2014

 May is National Home Improvement Month, and we thought we’d help you get a jump-start on your summer remodeling projects with some tips from the experts.
 They let you in on projects that will increase the look and value of your home from inside to out, whether you are looking to sell in an unfriendly market or simply revamp your living space.

 When it comes to the value of a home, square footage is key.
 Bigger is always better, and anything you can do to increase the size of your property is a good idea, from room additions to garage apartments to home offices to patios and sunrooms, there are a multitude of projects to consider.
-As Rob Hellyer of Premier Remodeling told us, it is important to take your neighborhood and type of home in to account when determining which project is right for you.
 If the majority of homes in your area have three bathrooms and you have two or three, the addition of a bath or half-bath would be a good investment.

 According to Katheryn Houk of John Moore Renovations (yes, the same John Moore that is the #1 plumbing, a/c, heating and electrical repair service in Houston), “kitchens carry the highest return on investment when compared to other remodeling projects for your home.
 When your remodel adds square footage, then you can expect an even higher return.
 In Houston the average kitchen gut and remodel project ranges from $40,000 to $60,000.
 You can expect to get an approximate return of 75% on an average kitchen remodel.
 Style, form, and function are the three main ingredients in approaching a kitchen remodel.
 Ensure the materials you select work together for the overall style result.